eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 listen [ip] <port> <type> [options [flag]]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: opens a listening port to accept incoming telnets; type must be one of "bots", "all", "users", "script", or "off".
 Prefixing the port with a plus sign will make eggdrop accept SSL connections on it.
 An IP may optionally be listed before the mandatory port argument.
 If no IP is specified, 0.0.0.0 (all available addresses) is used.
-If a port is specified that is already in use by Eggdrop, the existing ip/port combo will be replaced by the newly specified ip/port combo.

     listen [ip] <port> bots [mask]

       Description: accepts connections from bots only; the optional mask is used to identify permitted bot names.
 If the mask begins with '@', it is interpreted to be a mask of permitted hosts to accept connections from.

-      Returns: port number
+      Returns: port number or error message

     listen [ip] <port> users [mask]

       Description: accepts connections from users only (no bots); the optional mask is used to identify permitted nicknames.
 If the mask begins with '@', it is interpreted to be a mask of permitted hosts to accept connections from.

-      Returns: port number
+      Returns: port number or error message

     listen [ip] <port> all [mask]

       Description: accepts connections from anyone; the optional mask is used to identify permitted nicknames/botnames.
 If the mask begins with '@', it is interpreted to be a mask of permitted hosts to accept connections from.

-      Returns: port number
+      Returns: port number or error message

     listen [ip] <port> script <proc> <flag>

       Description: accepts connections which are immediately routed to a proc.
 The proc is called with one parameter: the idx of the new connection.
 If the script type is used, flag must also be set.
 Flag may currently only be 'pub', which makes the bot allow anyone to connect and not perform an ident lookup.

-      Returns: port number
+      Returns: port number or error message

     listen [ip] <port> off